 COLUMN: PERMEABLE SUBJECTS.
-LAURA LOTTI ON BLOCKCHAIN AS SCIENCE-FICTION – #scifiasmethod #cryptoeconomy #colonialization #posession #virtualcurrencies
+LAURA LOTTI ON POSESSION AND POSSESSING.
+FORGOTTEN INFRASTRUCTURES OF MONEY EXHIBIT POTENTIALS TO NEW FORMS OF COLLECTIVITY.
+OR THEY MAY NOT. – #scifiasmethod #cryptoeconomy #colonialization #posession #virtualcurrencies

 Reflecting on the mysterious nature of the most common medium of exchange, money, Georg Simmel captured it as "the value of things without the things themselves".
 In an attempt to illustrate this in another way, we would suggest that money should actually be a verb.
 Its function as a tool allowing access to goods is omnipresent, whereas its circulation principles on the other hand seem closer to magic than to explanatory phenomena.
 You’re asking what kind of verb should it be?
 To money / moneying, of course – a verb that bears comparison.
 Beyond its abstract power we may recognize money’s medial, fluid nature, which is subject to operating principles we can not entirely decode, apparently they can not be analyzed in full spectrum.

 Recently, analyzing the interaction of money with data-flows subject to lead their own lives, Hito Steyerl described the markets as the true and already effective singularity in our society, by which she also comments on a pressing, current question of a evolutionary superiority of artificial intelligence.